Workers’ Compensation Attorneys in Birmingham

 Unfortunately, workers’ comp does not provide compensation for various non-economic losses, such as pain and suffering, emotional distress, and diminished quality of life.
 In addition, in nearly all cases, you cannot sue an employer to claim damages for these losses.

 All that said, there are times when you may be able to recover compensation for non-economic losses.
-This may be the case when an injury was the fault of third party other than your employer.
+This may be the case when an injury was the fault of a third party other than your employer.
 Examples of third parties who may be responsible for workplace injuries include:

 - The owner of an outside property (such as a hotel or conference center) where an employee slips and falls and gets injured during a work-related function;